PMP Guide — Empowering Project Managers

 Issue and risk logs represent two of the most critical project artifacts for maintaining control and visibility throughout the project lifecycle.
 While both documents track potential and actual problems, understanding their distinct purposes and applying best practices for each can mean the difference between proactive project management and reactive firefighting.
 Under PMBOK 8th Edition's performance domain approach, effective issue and risk management directly supports the Uncertainty Performance Domain while contributing to overall project value delivery.

-The 2026 PMP exam places significant emphasis on how project managers handle uncertainty, with approximately 60% of questions using Agile or Hybrid approaches where continuous monitoring of issues and risks becomes even more critical.
+The 2026 PMP exam places significant emphasis on how project managers handle uncertainty, with approximately ~60% of questions using Agile or Hybrid approaches and ~40% using Predictive approaches, where continuous monitoring of issues and risks becomes even more critical.
 Whether you're managing a predictive, adaptive, or hybrid project, mastering these logs will help you demonstrate the proactive leadership the exam—and real-world projects—demand.

 Understanding the Fundamental Difference Between Issues and Risks